The Pre-Structured Professional Philosopher: Vocabularies in Action.

 How tremendously the obsessive drive for precision can impact the clarity and relevance of the argument and treatment of the topic can be discerned from the following example:

-An intentional action model represents action as the result of an intention.
+An intentional action model represents an action as the result of an intention.
 In fact, an appropriate description of the intention matches an appropriate description of the action.
 If there is a lack of fit between the two, questions are raised about the degree to which the action is intentional, or about the correctness of the individuation of either the action or the intention.
 Famously, in order for someone to murder someone else, he must have the appropriate intention to kill the person in question.
-Otherwise the action is not appropriately described as murder.
+Otherwise, the action is not appropriately described as murder.
 An intentional action model portrays intentions as relatively unspecified internal states of agents that produce action under certain circumstances.11

 No doubt, the author had the best intentions while writing this article.
 Its content might even be worthwhile and valuable to the respective debate.
-However, overdone precision leads in this example just to a series of non sequiturs that obfuscate rather than highlight the point.
+However, overdone precision leads in this example just to a series of non-sequiturs that obfuscate rather than highlight the point.

 Forming professional vocabularies in order to show off the critical distance is not endemic to analytic philosophy.
 One cannot help to recall Slavoj Žižek’s ironic example of a deconstructionist theorist pointing to a bottle of ice tea: “If we accept the conditions of our language game, and if we accept the metaphysical notion of words signifying objects, may we not risk the hypothesis that this object can be said to be a bottle of ice tea?”12